 Most of us view the world as more benign than it really is, our own attributes as more favorable than they truly are, and the goals we adopt as more achievable than they are likely to be.
 We also tend to exaggerate our ability to forecast the future, which fosters optimistic overconfidence.

-Earlier today I was pointed toward this video by Canadian outdoorsman, photographer, and self-described self-reliance educator Shawn James.
+Earlier today I was pointed toward this video by Canadian outdoorsman, photographer, and self-reliance educator Shawn James.
 The video is a five-minute time-lapse of James building a log cabin from scratch in the Canadian wilderness.

 I’ve seen similar videos to this in the past, but there is something about watching this time-lapse that, while massively underplaying the effort that this would have taken James, is truly magnificent to watch.
 Using only hand tools, this was a one-man effort worthy of a medal.
 And while the time and resources to undertake such an effort is, of course, not available to all of us, I thank James, and others like him, for documenting his experience so the rest of us can enjoy it.
 (This reminds me of a thought I had a few months ago that we should create and share things because it’s rude to just consume.
 It’s uncivilized.
 This is part of the reason why I restarted this blog.)

 Named one of Amazon’s best business books of 2018, and a Financial Times book of the month, you can order My Morning Routine, online or purchase it from your local bookstore.
 Illustrations by Liz Fosslien.